 Depending on the filler used and the area injected, results may last from four months to a year.

-Juvederm is a smooth gel that a physician may inject into areas of facial tissue around the mouth and nose where wrinkles and folds occur.
+Juvederm and Restylene are smooth gels that a physician may inject into areas of facial tissue around the mouth and nose where wrinkles and folds occur.
 The gel is often used to smooth out three different types of wrinkles and folds: smile lines, marionette lines, and vertical lines.
 Smile lines stretch from the bottom of the nose to the corners of the mouth.
 Marionette lines form next to and below the corners of the mouth, and frequently give the appearance of sagging or a downturned expression.
 Vertical lines appear above and around the lips and develop naturally as a person ages, though they may be worsened by sun exposure, smoking, or stress.

 Young skin contains ample amounts of a substance called hyaluronic acid that hydrates skin.
 Aging, sunlight, and other factors reduce the amount of hyaluronic acid in the skin, causing it to lose structure and volume.
 The visible result: wrinkles.
 Juvederm temporarily adds volume to the skin, giving the appearance of a smoother surface by replenishing the skin’s supply of hyaluronic acid.

-Because Juvederm is infused with Lidocaine, a type of anesthetic, patients experience less discomfort from typical injections during and immediately following treatment.
+Because Juvederm and Restylene are infused with Lidocaine, a type of anesthetic, patients experience less discomfort from typical injections during and immediately following treatment.
 Patients are asked to avoid strenuous exercise, consumption of alcohol, and prolonged exposure to sun or heat for at least 24 hours after receiving Juvederm.
 Unlike other hyaluronic acid dermal fillers, Juvederm provides results that can last for up to one year.

-If you are under 18 years of age, pregnant, or breast-feeding, or are at risk for certain allergies, you may not be a good candidate for Juvederm.
-Additionally, individuals who have excessive scarring or pigmentation disorder are discouraged from using Juvederm.
+If you are under 18 years of age, pregnant, or breast-feeding, or are at risk for certain allergies, you may not be a good candidate for Juvederm and Restylene.
+Additionally, individuals who have excessive scarring or pigmentation disorder are discouraged from using Juvederm and Restylene.
 It is best to discuss your options and risks with your physician.

 Contact Steele Creek Dermatology in Charlotte to schedule your consultation.
 Our experienced team will work with you to determine the most effective injectable treatment regimen for your needs.